 - More candidates that turn into customers

-To level up your candidate engagement, train interviewers to treat your candidates like your customers by giving them the power to self-schedule their interviews, and giving them plenty of quality feedback throughout the hiring process—even if they don’t get the job.
+To level up your candidate engagement, train interviewers to treat your candidates like your customers by giving them the power to self-schedule their interviews.
+Also, give them plenty of quality feedback throughout the hiring process, even if they don’t get the job.

 While candidates who don’t win the job may be disappointed, nothing is worse than waiting too long to find out.
 Not only does hanging in limbo directly affect the candidate experience, but it also damages the employer brand.